tywil04/slavartdl/README.md

 - Log in to Divolt.
 - Open browser DevTools.
 - Navigate to the network tab and then select the 'XHR' filter.
-- Find a request with the domain of 'api.divolt.xyz'.
+- Find and select a request with the domain of 'api.divolt.xyz'.
 - Select the header tab and copy the value of the x-session-token.
 If there is no x-session-token select another request.

 ## Commands